jvmorris/Cisco-Packet-Tracer-Labs/Lab-03-Static-VLAN-and-Trunking/README.md

 <h3>Step 6:Add VLAN Bubbles and Labels</h3>

-Visually document the VLAns in the topology.
+Visually document the VLANs in the topology.

 <ul>
   <li>Use the <strong>Draw Ellipse</strong> in the drawing tools to create shaded "bubbles" to visualize the VLANS on each switch.</li>
-  <li>Use the <strong> Place Note</strong> to add text labels: "VLAN 10" and "VLAN 20" inside each bubble.
+  <li>Use the <strong> Place Note</strong> to add text labels: "VLAN 10" and "VLAN 20" inside each bubble.</li>
 </ul>

 <p align="center">